OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class06-Channels.md

 ## Module 3: Projects (Part 1, Deployments)
 ### Class 5: Channels and Lifecycles

-Welcome to module 3, class 4 of the Octopus Deploy Fundamentals training course.
+Welcome to module 3, class 5 of this Octopus Deploy Fundamentals training course.
+In this class we'll look at how our process can be adapted

 This class covers...